chatapazar/ais-dev-day-2023/documents/application-management/service-mesh.md

 ## What is Red Hat OpenShift Service Mesh?

+Red Hat OpenShift Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
+With Red Hat OpenShift Service Mesh, you can connect, secure, and monitor microservices in your OpenShift Container Platform environment.

-Red Hat® OpenShift® Service Mesh—based on the open source project Istio —provides a uniform way to connect, manage, and observe microservices-based applications.
+Red Hat OpenShift Service Mesh based on the open source project Istio —provides a uniform way to connect, manage, and observe microservices-based applications.
 It provides behavioral insight into—and control of—the networked microservices in your service mesh.

+Red Hat OpenShift Service Mesh gives you an easy way to create a network of deployed services that provide:

+* Discovery
+* Load balancing
+* Service-to-service authentication
+* Failure recovery
+* Metrics
+* Monitoring

+Red Hat OpenShift Service Mesh also provides more complex operational functions including:

+* A/B testing
+* Canary releases
+* Access control
+* End-to-end authentication

 ![OpenShift Service Mesh](image/service-mesh/ocp-service-mesh.png)